You’ve likely found our page on bus accidents because you or a loved one have been hurt in one and you have questions such as:

 Whatever the cause, bus crashes can leave victims suffering from debilitating injuries and some argue that this is because buses lack an incredibly important safety feature: seat belts.

 If you suffered personal injuries in a bus accident, you deserve to be informed as to your legal options.
-Our team of attorneys make their services available to all victims of bus accidents via free legal consultations.
+Our team of attorneys makes their services available to all victims of bus accidents via free legal consultations.
 Simply give us a call and schedule your no-charge, no-obligation case review to receive the legal information you need to make the right decision for yourself and for your family.